-If you are living on a tight budget but still want to treat your loved one this Valentines Day then you might benefit from thinking about homemade Valentines Day celebrations.
+Romantic Valentines Day ideas aren’t just for those with expendable cash.
+If you happen to be living on a tight budget but still want to treat your loved one this Valentines’ Day then you might benefit from thinking about homemade Valentines’ Day celebrations.

-These are things that you will do yourself at very little cost but will still show your partner how much you love them.
+These are things that you will do yourself at very little cost but will still show your significant other just how much you love and adore them.

 The most obvious idea is to serve them a romantic meal at home.
 This is much cheaper than eating out at a restaurant and you can provide them with a better atmosphere at home.